This article contains affiliate links. Learn more in our affiliate disclosure.

 4. Zen Beach

-There aren’t any public showers, and toilets are only in the bar.
-You can enjoy a Thai massage directly on the beach for around 400 THB.
+There are no public showers, and toilets are limited to the bar.
+You can also find beach massages for around 400 THB.

 Our THAILAND locations in your Google Maps